ddftwiki/ssg/resources/templates/md/posts/DDStatistics-001.md

 in their piles however people don't want to have to keep that level of detail in their notes so in the interests of pragmatism this level of data is ommitted.

-## Business business business.
-Numbers, numbers, numbers.
+## Business Business Business.
+Numbers, Numbers, Numbers

 Right then, let's start looking at some data shall we?